COVID-19 hospitalizations still rising in the Valley: ‘No indication that things are letting up’

 CENTRAL VALLEY, Calif.
-(KGPE) – Hospitalizations due to COVID-19 in California saw a 9% increase over the last 14 days, however, the Central Valley is seeing higher increases that are overwhelming hospitals.
+(KSEE) – Hospitalizations due to COVID-19 in California saw a 9% increase over the last 14 days, however, the Central Valley is seeing higher increases that are overwhelming hospitals.

 “These are statewide numbers, and they mask the reality in different parts of the state,” said Gov. Gavin Newsom on Friday during his briefing.